 Fusee movements are generally more expensive than conventional spring drive movements.
 Double and triple fusees add to the cost and complexity.

-Disadvantages?
-They are difficult to adjust.
-If the fusee chain broke, the force of the mainspring sends the end whipping about the inside of the clock, potentially causing damage.
-Collateral damage (if any) must be addressed as part of the repair.
-Should a replacement mainspring be required it must be exact otherwise the fusee had to be adjusted to the new spring.
+Disadvantages of fusee movements include their difficulty to adjust.
+If the fusee chain breaks, the force of the mainspring can send the end whipping around inside the clock, potentially causing damage.
+Any collateral damage, if present, must be repaired as part of the restoration.
+Additionally, if a replacement mainspring is needed, it must be an exact match; otherwise, the fusee will need to be adjusted to accommodate the new spring.

-Despite their complexity and challenge to service Fusee clocks have retained their value over the years and are sought after by serious collectors.
+Despite their complexity and the challenges involved in servicing them, fusee clocks have maintained their value over the years and continue to be highly sought after by serious collectors.